MV Magellan Explorer Review and Specifications

 Review of MV Magellan Explorer

-Double cabins are fitted with 2 lower / twin beds (convertible to 1 queen-size bed).
-A total of 42 cabins are with a large Picture Window and a private balcony.
-Of all staterooms, only 8 are with a Porthole Window (non-opening).
-Each cabin has en-suite bathroom (WC, shower, single vanity) and a sitting area.
+Double cabins are fitted with 2 lower / twin beds (convertible to double bed).
+A total of 42 cabins are with large Picture Window and private balcony.
+All cabins (except Deck 3's fore-located Portholes) are with private (step-out) balconies.
+Of all staterooms, only 8 are with Porthole Windows (2 small, round-shaped, non-opening windows).

-The ship's public areas include a forward-facing Observation Lounge, Observation Deck (outdoor area), Sun Deck (aft location, with a BBQ / bar area), single-seating capacity dining room restaurant, 2 meeting rooms, gift shop, gym room, sauna room.
-The bow section is accessible to passengers and used for wildlife viewing during the voyage.
-Adventure activities (sea kayaking, snowshoeing) are optional (available at extra cost).
+Ship's public areas include a forward-facing Observation Lounge (enclosed with floor-ceiling windows), Observation Deck (outdoor viewing area), Sun Deck (aft location, with an outdoor BBQ bar area), single-seating capacity dining room restaurant, meeting room (featuring an interactive science lab), gift shop, gym (fitness room with panoramic windows), sauna room, library (stocked with books in multiple languages and Antarctica literature), infirmary (medical clinic).
+The bow section is passenger-accessible and used for wildlife viewing during the voyage.
+Adventure activities (sea kayaking, snowshoeing) are optional and available at extra cost.

-The seasonallly chartered by Antarctica XXI airplane is used for fly cruises as its short runway requirements make it perfect for Antarctic landings.
+The seasonally chartered by Antarctica XXI airplane is used for fly cruises as its short runway requirements make it perfect for Antarctic landings.

 Flying to Antarctica with Aerovías DAP includes roundtrip flights from Punta Arenas to Chile's largest Antarctic base "Eduardo Frei Montalva" on King George Island.
 The first flight was on February 12, 1989.
 In 2007, Aerovias DAP leased one BAE 146 airliner from the UK company Flightline.
 Antarctica flights started in early 2008.
 Currently, Aerovias DAP carries out around 3/4 of all air traffic between South America and Antarctica, using two BAE 146-200 planes (model 1981, cost GBP 11 million) plus one smaller plane (Beechcraft "Super King Air" / model 300).